kevinmcaleer/kevsrobots.com/web/learn/micropython/08_variables.md

 > ## MicroPython Facts
 >
-> In MicroPython variables don’t actually store the value, they just point to the thing that does.
+> Like Python, MicroPython variables don’t actually store the value, they just point to the thing that does.
+{:class="blockquote bg-blue"}

 ---